certbot/certbot/docs/using.rst

         _acme-challenge.example.com.
 300 IN TXT "gfj9Xq...Rg85nM"

+When using the ``tls-sni`` challenge, ``certbot`` will prepare a self-signed SSL certificate for you with the challenge validation appropriately encoded into a subjectAlternatNames entry.
+You will need to configure your SSL server to present this challenge SSL certificate to the ACME server using SNI.

 Additionally you can specify scripts to prepare for validation and perform the authentication procedure and/or clean up after it by using the ``--manual-auth-hook`` and ``--manual-cleanup-hook`` flags.
 This is described in more depth in the hooks_ section.

 .. _third-party-plugins: